eove/orca/docs/story/afterword.md

 ### Using a USB stick with a readonly switch

-The goal is to avoid any modification of the key while it's beeing verified.
+The goal is to avoid any modification of the USB stick while it is getting verified.
 This is also a fool-proof tool in case the operating system that is about to make the verification decides to write anything on it.
 See chapter [All USB sticks are not created equals](./story/readonly-usb.md)

 ### Verifying the states after boot